-Compliance Verification Mitigation Measure/ Monitoring and Monitoring Condition of Approval Reporting Actions Monitoring Timing Responsibility Initial Date Comments

-The design-level drainage analysis shall be submitted to and approved by ACPWA prior to issuance of a grading permit.
+Mitigation Measure/ Monitoring and Compliance Verification Condition of Approval Reporting Actions Monitoring Timing Monitoring Responsibility Initial Date Comments to issuance of a grading permit.
 The design-level drainage analysis shall be accompanied by a Drainage Review Checklist provided by ACPWA.
 The drainage analysis and Drainage Review Checklist shall demonstrate that curb elevations are not less than 1.25 feet above the hydraulic grade line and not lower than the energy grade line, that the MRP C.3 requirements are met, that required riparian setbacks have been implemented, that no surface runoff will flow over the existing bank of San Lorenzo Creek, that outfall structures to the channel conform to ACFCD standards, and that the rates and amounts of post-development stormwater discharge are maintained at pre-development levels.